Wise Rabbit Films Presents · A Film by Scott Paul Wright

 The film, at a glance.

 An intimate documentary following adults over 55 as they turn to psychedelic-assisted therapy to meet depression, anxiety, grief, and the unfinished work of a lifetime — and to discover whether it is ever too late to begin again.
+Through intimate, story-driven portraits, the film looks beyond the science to the human experience of healing later in life.

 • Mental health and aging in the second half of life